 Phew.
 I finished.
 Not for the faint of heart about this subject.
-Also not really for beginnings.
+This is a texbook to be continually reviewed.
+Not really for beginnings.
 It’s like learning a language where every rule has 5 exceptions.
 Plan to read this once, take a lot of notes, not understand a lot, and then to read it again when you’re ready to go out and make a purchase.
 There’s just too much information for a beginner to process even 10% on the first go.
 I hope this combination guide and summary and review of Skincare Decoded helps on your journey!

 In one of the Q&A sessions throughout the book, when the authors advise you to put on sunscreen for the 10-minutes you are in the sun during your daily commute to work, I knew I was in over my head with this book.